hotosm/fmtm/docs/manuals/mapping.md

 - Click on a task area: a popup will display.
 - At the top right, there is a button **Map New Feature**.
 - Click on the map to create a new geometry.
-- Once the geometry is drawn on Field-TM, confirm the geometry
+- Once drawn, accept the dialog to confirm the geometry is correct.
-- In case of odk collect, you will be redirected to odk collect to fill out the survey data for the newly created feature.
+- If you are using ODK Collect, you will be redirected to ODK Collect to fill out the survey data for the newly created feature.
-- In case of webform used for that project, form will be opened on the same browser and you can fill out the survey for that feature.
+  -If you are using WebForms used for that project, form will be opened on the same browser and you can fill out the survey for that feature.
   ![IMG_20250109_160816](https://github.com/user-attachments/assets/98b70f5a-4db8-46cb-84ae-58bec07c82c1)